Visiting research students

-Your form will be considered by the relevant academic department(s), and when they have made a decision we will write to you to tell you what this is.
+When you have submitted the form it will be considered by the relevant academic department(s).
+When they have made a decision we will write to you to tell you what this is.

-If we are able to offer you a place, we will send you an offer letter confirming the details of the study for which you have been accepted, including the period of registration at the University and the tuition fees.
+If we are able to offer you a place, we will email you an offer letter confirming the details of the study for which you have been accepted, including the period of registration at the University and the tuition fees.

 When you have finished your period of registration, upon request we will provide a certificate of attendance and/or a transcript confirming the material you have studied and the results of any assessments you have completed.
 These can either be issued to you or forwarded to your own institution.

 Standard tuition fee rates are set out on our Student Fees webpages: